-Glance around a room full of entrepreneurs and everywhere you look you’ll see a saboteur.
+Glance around a room full of business owners and everywhere you look you’ll see a saboteur.
 That’s because all entrepreneurs, no matter how kind-spirited and well-meaning, engage in various forms of self-sabotage that hold them back from reaching new heights in business.
-The entrepreneurs who recognize where they’re making those missteps and change their ways, are the ones who continuously reach their goals and go on to set and achieve bigger ones.
+The business owners who recognize where they’re making those missteps and change their ways, are the ones who continuously reach their goals and go on to set and achieve bigger ones.
 The road to entrepreneurial success is hard enough.
-Stop adding your own twists, turns, and obstacles to your path by engaging in these five forms of self-sabotage, so you can go on to achieve your own vision of success.
+Stop adding your own twists, turns, and obstacles to your path by engaging in the following five forms of self-sabotage, so you can go on to achieve your own vision of success.

 5 Activities To Stop Doing Because They Threaten Your Success

 1. Reacting To Your Day